queryluke/masseffect-5e-data/text/en/class-features/biotic-concentration.md

 ---
 name: Biotic Concentration
 ---
-Starting at 14th level, you can push your biotic implant to the limit.
+Starting at 14th level, you can push your biotics to the limit.
 If you are already maintaining a concentration power, you can cast another power that requires concentration and maintain it.
 If you take damage you must make a separate Constitution saving throw to maintain each power.